 The operating conditions and cleanliness of type of fuel used determine the service intervals of the filter/water separator element and the secondary fuel filter cartridge.

 4.1 FUEL FILTER/WATER SEPARATOR SERVICING

-The fuel filter/water separator is located on the starter side of the engine, below the starter.
-The water separator must be drained periodically or when the telltale light on the dashboard illuminates.
+The Racor fuel-filter/water-separator should be drained periodically, or when the water separator telltale light on the dashboard illuminates.